TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Concepts/Cache.rst

 If you need to preview a page and cannot clear its cache you can use the parameter :code:`no_cache=1` to preview the page as it will look once the cache is cleared.
+This option might have been disabled by the administrator however.

-For example, open :samp:`https://example.org/community/events?no_cache=1`.
+For example, open
+:samp:`https://example.org/community/events?no_cache=1`.